Wuerfelbecher/jellyfin-rpm/README.md

 ## ffmpeg

-The RPM package for Fedora/CentOS requires some additional repos aa ffmpeg is not in the main repositories.
+The RPM package for Fedora/CentOS requires some additional repos as ffmpeg is not in the main repositories.

 ```shell
 # ffmpeg from RPMfusion free